-The College of Food and Agriculture (CFA) was first inaugurated as the College of Agricultural Sciences in the academic year 1980/1981.
+The College of Agriculture and Veterinary Medicine was first inaugurated as the College of Agricultural Sciences in the academic year 1980/1981.
 At that time the academic structure included only two departments, namely, the Department of Plant Production and the Department of Animal Production.

-"I am very grateful to the College of Food and Agriculture for giving me the chance to be involved with sustainable agriculture: where we can produce food without cost to the planet.
+"I am very grateful to the College of Agriculture and Veterinary Medicine for giving me the chance to be involved with sustainable agriculture: where we can produce food without cost to the planet.
 The education and the experience I gain helps to make me a more productive citizen.”

-"The College of Food and Agriculture gave me the chance to get involved in many practical activities.
+"The College of Agriculture and Veterinary Medicine gave me the chance to get involved in many practical activities.
 The college ensures that students have the chance to excel in areas such as leadership and working with others.
 Moreover, there are excellent teachers who deliver a top-class education both in and outside of the classroom.”

 لايوجد محتوى عربي لهذه الصفحة

 يوجد مشكلة في الصفحة التي تحاول الوصول إليها